sumcash-project/electrumx-sumc/INSTALL.md

 ```
 mkdir ~/.electrumx
 ```
-Synchronizing with a Sumcoin node takes anywhere between 3-9 hours depending on your hardware.
+Synchronizing with a Sumcash node takes anywhere between 3-9 hours depending on your hardware.

 If you want to speed up the process a bit, download one of these data files and put it in the ~/.electrumx folder.